offenesdresden/dvbpy/README.md

 }]
 ```

 The fields `city` and `coords` are optional as they are not available for every stop.
-So don't forget to check for their existance first.
+So don't forget to check for their existence first.

 ```python
 [stop for stop in dvb.find('Post') if 'city' in stop if stop['city'] == 'Dresden']